nareshpoonia/minions-translator-app/README.md

-# Neog Camp - Portfolio Website (Assignment for Point Three)
+# Neog Camp - Minion Translator App (Assignment for Point Six)

 This is a Minion Translator Web App, which is also assignment for Mark Six of NeogCamp Bootcamp